knee-cola/jekyll-meetup-lecture/README.md

 # Lecture notes

 In this chapter you can find notes I made while preparing for this lecture.
-The notes not only outline the lecture, but can also be used as an quich introduction guide to Jekyll.
+The notes not only outline the lecture, but can also be used as an quick introduction guide to Jekyll.

 To help you understand how each of the concepts described in this text works, source code is provided for each of the steps of converting a static website to Jekyll powered GitHub page.
 The source is organized in the following folders:
 * `0-static-website` - starting point - folder contains *old school* static web site, which is to be converted to a Jekyll project